AgyLuczak/MUM-S-TO-DO-LIST/README.md

 **The business goals for the website:**

 1. To offer an easy and intuitive way for users to manage their daily tasks in a more organised and efficient manner.
-2. To enhance user productivity by allowing users categorise to-do items, sort items and categories and set priorities.
+2. To enhance user productivity by allowing users to categorise to-do items, sort items, and categories, and set priorities.
-3. Offer personalization and flexibility by allowing the users set their own categories.
+3. Offer personalization and flexibility by allowing the users to create their own categories.
-4. Provide feedback to the users in a form of flash messages making the app more user friendly.
+4. Provide feedback to the users in the form of flash messages making the app more user-friendly.
-5. Encourage regural use by ensuring the app is easy and convenient to use.
+5. Encourage regular use by ensuring the app is easy and convenient to use.
-6. Provide seamless cross-device experience by ensuring the website is responive and accessible on different devices.
+6. Provide seamless cross-device experience by ensuring the website is responsive and accessible on different devices.

 <br>